Meet the culprits in Jeremy Pruitt's Tennessee football recruiting scandal

 Drew Hughes, former director of player personnel

 Drew Hughes left Tennessee before the recruiting allegations were public.
 He was named South Carolina's director of player personnel on Feb.
-14, 2020.
+14, 2020, and now enters his second season as Jacksonville Jaguars players personnel coordinator.

 Hughes, who served in the same role for the Vols, is named by the NCAA in allegations of three Level I violations, the most serious in the NCAA’s four-level infractions structure.